 October 15, 2024

-Tackling Homelessness…one person at a time.
+Tackling homelessness…one person at a time.

 “I’m really glad you helped me ...
 I trust you and I know you have my best intentions at heart where I’ve been let down by others in the past”.